Smart-Brain-s/Animations/README.md

 # Animations
-here you'll find some most amazing animation works
+here you'll find some of the most amazing animation work